unicef/rhizome/docs/development/initialize.md

   sudo pip install django
   ```
   vagrant has synced folders so that you can use your computer's editor, while the files are on the VM instance.
-  the 'foo' folder will show in the directory of your vagrant image.
+  the 'rhizome' folder will show in the directory of your vagrant image.
   ```
-  mkdir /vagrant/foo
-  cd /vagrant/foo
+  cd /vagrant
   git clone https://github.com/unicef/rhizome.git
   cd rhizome
   ```